harsh-97/HPDF-ZapIt/README-ReactJS.md

 A browser refresh may be required to update the list of tables on the Sidebar

-### Deploying on Another Cluster
-The `app` microservice (the backend), has been set up to be cluster independent, while the `ui` microservice (the frontend), is *almost* cluster independent.
-You will have to change a variable to get all requests pointed to your cluster

-1. Run the command `hasura quickstart gauri_97/zapit`
-2. Run the command `cd zapit/microservices/ui/app/src`
-3. Open up `App.js` and edit line 24

-    >const CLUSTER_NAME = <clustername>;

-    Replace <clustername> with the name of your cluster, save and exit

-4. `cd ../../../..` and run `git add . && git commit -m "First Commit"`
-5. Run the command `git push hasura master`.
-Once that is complete, Zapit has been deployed on your cluster
-6. Go on ahead to `ui.<clustername>.hasura-app.io/`

 ### Internal Implementation Details
 #### Zapier Zap Integration
 The Zapier webservice is used in this application and whenever a user makes change to a table in the UI, a webhook is sent to Zapier with the following information: